-The equations are solved numerically.
+LS-DYNA solves Equations (30.42) and (30.43) numerically.
 When two nodes of a bilinear quadrilateral are collapsed into a single node for a triangle, the Jacobian of the minimization problem is singular at the collapsed node.
 Fortunately, there is an analytical solution for triangular segments since three points define a plane.
 Newton-Raphson iteration is a natural choice for solving these simple nonlinear equations.
 The method diverges with distorted elements unless the initial guess is accurate.
 An exact contact point calculation is critical in post-buckling calculations to prevent the solution from wandering away from the desired buckling mode.